Preparation#

 You can also use Python Tutor to visualize the flow of control.
 You can copy code from any exercise, paste it into Python Tutor, and run it to observe how the lines get executed.

-Prep 4.12: Bad for-loop practices#
+Prep 4.12: Bad For-loop Practices#

 In for-loops, the iteration variable gets updated automatically for each iteration.
 It is a bad practice to change the value of the iteration variable inside the loop.
 This can lead to unexpected behavior.
 Try to predict what the following code does, then run it to see if you were right.